Handpan Care

 While nitrided and stainless steel Spirit Handpans are inherently much more resistant than raw steel, we still must take preventative action against rust.

-Always keep your handpan properly coated in oil.
-Areas often forgotten are the port and the rim of the handpan.
-Froglube, Seal 1, or Phoenix oil are the recommended oils to coat your instrument.
 Apply a coat when it seems the previous coat has worn off.
 You can clean off old coats of oil with rubbing alcohol.
 Be extra attentive in humid weather.
 Do not forget to coat the rim and port as well as the surface of the two shells.
 If you have a rubber rim with a clip, be sure to occasionally remove them to clean the metal rim.